 Rockport tick control is a must, as it is for all of Massachusetts.
 This story details the events of a man’s struggle with one of the more rare illnesses that ticks can carry, but ticks also spread Lyme disease, Anaplasmosis and Rocky Mountain Spotted Fever.
 It’s important to protect yourself with the correct clothing and insect repellent when you travel through untreated wooded areas.
 Also, be reminded of the 6 C’s of tick control to limit the tick population on your property.

 At Mosquito Squad of the North Shore, we cover Rockport and the entire North Shore area, with comprehensive plans to keep your yard safe from ticks.
-Our tick spray and tick tube programs can eliminate 85-90% of the ticks in your yard.
+Our tick treatment and tick tube programs can eliminate 85-90% of the ticks in your yard.
 Don’t let Alan MacMillan’s story become your story.
 Call us today!